kilto/real-price-ios/README.md

 I wrote this app a long time ago, around 2016 I think, when the iPhone had just come out.
 I used Objective-C as the main programming language and older iOS techniques to draw the UI.
+No-code architecture

 # real-price-ios
 Real Price ~ compare unit prices